Volunteering for Mind

 From the initial point of contact with Maria, the Community Fundraising Coordinator at Mind, I was given a real sense of how much my help was appreciated.
 This sense of enthusiasm was further reinforced on the day as Maria herself was there and helping with the various 2 hour collecting shifts, from 8am – 7pm!
 Real dedication, especially as she spent part of the day wearing a giant stress ball costume!

 As this was my first collection I was slightly wary about the reactions that we might receive from the public.
 However, our presence seemed to generate a really friendly positive vibe.
 Lots of people were engaging with us and returning our smiles.
-Mind’s giant stress ball costume definitely added to the friendly ambiance and was quite an attraction for many small children, and many adults too!
+Mind’s giant stress ball costume definitely added to the friendly ambience and was quite an attraction for many small children, and many adults too!

 From a personal perspective, I have been out of work and studying for the past 8 months with health problems.
-As a consequence I have suffered with low mood and anxiety.
+As a consequence, I have suffered with low mood and anxiety.
 By volunteering with Mind I was able to be involved in something outside of what has become a restricted social network.
 It also gave me with a sense of fulfilment and achievement.
 It was a really enjoyable couple of hours and I met some really great people.
-It felt great to be helping a charity that supports better mental health, as through my own experience I know how much support is valued and needed.
+It felt great to be helping a charity that supports better mental health, as though my own experience I know how much support is valued and needed.